julianeon/julianeon/README.md

 ### Hello World 👋

-I'm a software consultant and product support specialist living in San Francisco, California.
+I'm a software consultant and product support supporter living in San Francisco, California.

-I like to code, run and read (I'm reading Code, by Petzold, now).
+I like to code, run and read science fiction.
+I'm reading Code, by Petzold, now.

 I read Hacker News and Indie Hackers.